het-tanis/prolug-labs/Kubernetes-Labs/mysql-deploy-in-kubernetes/step2/text.md

 Create a service that exposes the mysql pod to the internal cluster on port 3306.
-Name it mysql
+Name it mysql-service

 Create a deployment that runs a mysql pod that is listening on port 3306.
 Ensure that the resources come up correctly.